- An outsourced copywriter cannot produce authentic, in-depth content

 - Is this a Your Money or Your Life (YMYL) site?

 In short, this is Google E-A-T for expertise, authoritative and trustworthy content.
 And that’s Google’s goal, in a nutshell, with every machine learning, AI algorithm tweak for every search result.

 99% of the time the real value of a business is an internal expert, process, mission or team.
 Essentially this is what makes a business unique and attractive to customers – it is the core reason why the business is making money.

-Find a way that works for your business to bring your most valuable internal people into the online marketing creative process so that the web professionals and subsequently prospects completely get what makes the business unique and great.
+Find a way to bring your most valuable internal people into the digital marketing creative process so that marketers and subsequently prospects completely get what makes the business unique and great!

 Or, find a copywriter who has a background in your industry.

 Or, bring someone in who has a deep understanding of your business and is a good communicator, perhaps a loyal customer or a business partner and give them the task of critiquing your communication and identifying your uniqueness in the marketplace.

 A client making the transition to organic SEO learned that one of his loyal customers who happens to be a great communicator was available.
 The CEO reached out and asked if he would write up a piece on what makes the business unique.
 What he got in return was truly outstanding and opened the door to a new positioning statement.